pcheng17/aoc-python/2023/README.md

 number.
 Finally, every instance of `FJ`, `L7`, and `|` all count as 1 intersection, and done!

 What a fun problem!

+### Day 11

+Nice simple day.
+I got screwed over by placing my `return` statement in the wrong level of `for`-loops... thanks Python.

+But, I thought it was neat that I got to use my `manhattan_dist` function that I wrote last year!